 Relay races involve teams competing against each other.
 Each member of the team completes a task or activity while the others wait for their turn.
 When the whole team has completed the task, they are finished, and the first team finished wins.
-A basic relay race simply involves running with no additional materials or movement, but there are plenty of creative relay race ideas to try.
+A basic relay race involves simply running with no additional materials or movement, but there are plenty of other creative relay race ideas to try.
+We asked Coach Thomas Gelardi, creator of PhysEdZone, to weigh in on his favorite relay races for elementary school.
+We’ve included Gelardi’s top 10 relay races, plus 38 more ideas to use in your class today.

 - Relay races like crab walks, throwing, and, of course, running give students time to practice gross motor skills.

-- They require turn-taking, which requires teamwork.
-Students have to wait their turn and be patient while others are moving through the relay, all striving for the same goal.
+- Students have to wait their turn and be patient while others are moving through the relay, all striving for the same goal.

-- They encourage sportsmanship.
-Students who are waiting cheer each other on and learn how to be good sports when they win or lose.
+- Relay races encourage sportsmanship.
+Students who are waiting for their turn cheer each other on and learn how to be good sports when they win or lose.

 - Relay races are fun!
 Depending on the materials and challenges you choose, no relay race is the same activity twice.